 You should convert any UEFI-bootable payload to a FAT32 .imgPTN file - see here for details.

-This is the recommended way to boot via UEFI.
+This is the recommended and most compatible way to boot via UEFI (and MBR booting too).

 It also supports Secure Boot (if the boot files are signed).

 Use the grub2 menu system (for linux payloads)

 Add the UEFI boot files directly onto the E2B drive (not recommended)

 If your E2B USB drive is formatted as FAT32 you can add UEFI boot files to the USB drive and then UEFI-boot directly from the E2B USB drive.